What is Linguistics?

 As a result of its diversity, linguistics offers exciting fields of study for students with varied inclinations and backgrounds, so long as they have a deep intellectual curiosity about language.

-Upon graduation, students pursue careers in a variety of wide ranging fields, from law to forensics to library science.
+Upon graduation, students pursue careers in a variety of wide ranging fields, including law, forensics, and library science.

 • How are languages learned?
 Why are children so much better at learning languages than adults?